"Christ Died for the Ungodly":

 To answer these questions we must go back to the beginning.
 At about 4,000 B.C., the eternal and holy God created everything in six twenty-four-hour days (Genesis 1:1; Genesis chapters 1-2; Genesis 2:4-25 gives some details behind Genesis 1:1-2:3).
 “For in six days the LORD made [the] [heavens] and [the] earth, the sea, and all that [is in them], and rested the seventh day” (Exodus 20:11a).

 After God created the earth, plants, heavenly objects (the sun, the moon, stars…) and animals, He created man (humans) on the sixth day of Creation (Genesis 1:26-27).
 Man was created in God’s own image (Genesis 1:27), which made man unique from animals.
 Adam, the first man, was created from the dust of the ground (Genesis 2:7) and Eve, the first woman, was formed from his side (Genesis 2:22).

 God created Adam and Eve to have a right relationship with Himself (Genesis 3:8) and to rule over all the animals and all the earth (Genesis 1:26-28).
-God said that His entire Creation at the end of the sixth day was “very good” (Genesis 1:31).
+At the end of the sixth day, God said that His entire Creation was “very good” (Genesis 1:31).

 What happened to this relationship and all of Creation?

 God created Satan as one of the angels (Colossians 1:16).
 Satan sinned by rebelling against God through pride (1 Timothy 3:6).
 Further, Satan persuaded one-third of God’s created angels (Revelation 12:4) to sin by rebellion too.
 To sin means to disobey God in thought, word or action.